SirJamesIbor/Workplace-Mental-Health-Productivity-Analysis/README.md

 # Workplace-Mental-Health-Productivity-Analysis
-Analysis exploring how employee mental health status, workplace support, and work model (remote/hybrid/on-site) relate to productivity and absenteeism.
+Organizations are increasingly aware that employee mental health affect business productivity, but few analysis quantify exactly to what percentage of effect it thus has.
+This project therefore investigate whether employee mental health status, workplace support, and work model (remote/hybrid/on-site) measurably affect productivity and absenteeism in the workplace - turning an HR/wellbeing conversation into  a data-backed case.

 ## Problem Statement

 The WHO estimates that depression and anxiety cost the global economy $1 trillion per year in lost productivity, yet many organizations lack structured mental health support.

 ## Data Source
-**Kaggle:** 10,000 employee records, 34 variables - mental health conditions, productivity, burnout risk, absenteeism, work model, and employee support metrics.
+**Kaggle:** 10,000 employee records across 20 countries and 17 industries (2020-2025) covering 34 variables -

+Mental health conditions and diagnosis status

+Productivity, burnout risk, and work-life balance scores

+Absenteeism days per year

+Work model, and employee support level

 ## Method